Course Content

 Assessment

-All taught module assessment is based upon 6000 words or equivalent.
-Assessment methods are designed to give students the opportunity to demonstrate their knowledge and understanding of theoretical, applied and professional practice issues and include coursework essays, systems analysis and the design of interventions, research reports, presentations and critique.
+All 20 credit taught module assessment is based upon 4,000 words or equivalent.
+Assessment methods are designed to give students the opportunity to demonstrate their knowledge and understanding of theoretical, applied and professional practice issues and include coursework essays, research reports, presentations and critique.

 Employability & Careers